oracle-livelabs/database/ai-vector-rag/introduction/introduction.md

-# Ai Vector Search - Rag applications with Oracle AI Vector Search
+# AI Vector Search - Rag applications with Oracle AI Vector Search

 ### **About this Workshop**